LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

 - Blazor WebAssembly .Net 6, 7, and 8
 - - Tested VS Template: Blazor WebAssembly Standalone App
 - Blazor United .Net 8 (in WebAssembly project only)
-- - Tested VS Template: Blazor Web App (Auto or WebAssembly interactive mode with pre-rendering disabled)
+- - Tested VS Template: Blazor Web App (Auto or WebAssembly interactive mode with prerendering disabled)

 Tested working in the following browsers (tested with .Net 8.)
 Chrome Android does not currently support SharedWorkers.